8 Ways To Detox Your Dog Naturally

 The liver is the bodies filter and processes toxins into waste.

-The bowel removes the solid, fat soluble waste that is created while the kidneys removes like water soluble waste.
+The bowel removes the solid, fat soluble waste that is created while the kidneys remove water soluble waste.

 If these systems are backed up, the body will use the skin to push waste through.
 This is usually seen as as skin disorders like a rash, cysts, eczema, etc.